crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 Did everything work as expected?

-## Synthesis exercise
+## Synthesis exercise of the first course

 Try to accomplish the following tasks
 - Download the `QTW58944_protein.fasta` file as above
 - Use `nano` to edit the first line of the file.
-Called it simply "delta variant".
+Call it simply "delta variant".
 Make sure to keep the `>` at the beginning of the first line.
-- Rename the entire file using `mv` to `Delta_variant_spike_protein.fasta`
+- Rename the entire file using `mv` to `Delta_variant_proteins.fasta`
 - Use `cat` to see the entire file content.
 Copy the entire content by selecting the text and then use COMMAND + "c" (Mac) or CTRL + "c" (Windows).
 - Go to the [NCBI Blast website](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and click on "Protein BLAST".
 - Paste the entire text into the "Enter Query Sequence" field.
 - Scroll down and push on the "BLAST" button.
 It will take now a couple of minutes for something to happen.
 The page should refresh automatically though.
-- What have you done?
+- What do you think have you done?
 What do we see?
 (Remember also to click on the "Results for" option to select a different sequence).

 ### General troubleshooting tips
 - We will look at a command called `cp`.
-Googling for "Linux cp" tells you already what to do
+Googling for "Linux cp" tells you fairly well what to do.
-- Read the message that you get in the Terminal following your commands.
+- Read the (error) message that you get in the Terminal following your commands.
 You may not understand these, but it's a good sign that you should expect something strange (a missing file, etc.).
 - Google the error message.
 Copy the error message and search for it.
 Helpful?
-Improve your code googling skills during the course.
+Try to improve your code googling skills during the course.
 - If you can't find a file that you have downloaded or created, start by checking with `pwd` where you are.
-Then check whether you might have saved the file in a folder?
-Was there any error message previously?
+Then check whether you might have saved the file in a different folder?
+Was there any error message about a location or file not found?